-- Surprisingly averted in the first The Legend Of Zelda.
-None of the enemies or bosses, not even Ganon, has a battle theme.
+- Surprisingly averted in the first The Legend of Zelda.
+None of the enemies or bosses, not even Ganon who is the Final Boss, has a battle theme.

 - The Adventure of Link and A Link to the Past have each a particularly unnerving boss battle music.
 The Final Boss, however, has a better one, and the A Link to the Past one is later used for Phantom Ganon in The Wind Waker.

 - Ocarina of Time has five boss battle themes.
-Two for the final battle, the ones fought on Death Mountain (dungeons 2 and 5), the other bosses, and the minibosses.
+Two for the final battle, one the bosses fought on Death Mountain (dungeons 2 and 5), one for the other bosses, and one for the minibosses.
 Interestingly, the Death Mountain boss theme was remixed for Stallord in Twilight Princess.
-And they all rock.

 - From The Wind Waker onwards, each boss (at least in the console 3D games and, to an extent, Spirit Tracks for the DS) had a unique boss theme.
 Twilight Princess goes as far as having a unique theme for the minibosses.

 - The boss battle music in Twilight Princess often got a triumphant version of the game's overworld theme when you're in the process of exploiting the enemy's weak spot with some well-aimed sword strikes.
 It used one song for the bosses before the fourth dungeon, and another for the ones after.
 The switch happened right in the middle of the fourth boss's fight.
 Also in the game, there is also a tense 'You're Losing' mix when Ganondorf seems to get the upper hand when you've locked blades with him.